 Tropical Biology Semester

-Based on previous offerings, we estimate the cost to be $6000 - cost decreases with increased enrollment; if payment exceeds expenses, students will receive a refund.
+Based on previous offerings, we estimate the cost to be between $5500 and $6000 - cost decreases with increased enrollment; if payment exceeds expenses, students will receive a refund.
 Cost estimate does not include CA resident CSU fees, out-of-state fees, or CSUN travel insurance (~$200), but does include airfare, in-country transportation, and room and board.
 Pending our grant success, the cost may decrease.

 TROPICAL ECOLOGY AND CONSERVATION [5 units total: lecture/lab 3 units, field 2 units; BIOL 439/L with 492S].
 This course will cover a broad array of population, community and ecosystem-level concepts and processes including demography, competition, mutualism, herbivory, predation, succession, and energy flow.
 Tropical conservation issues will also be addressed in these contexts.
 During the first four weeks of the semester, students will be exposed to foundational information and field methods.